Piso Chenangkas

 Ex.
 Rick Stroud (RSWORD): Raleigh, North Carolina, USA (2021)

-• An early sword known by collectors as a piso chenangkas from modern-day Malaysia that historically could be found in neighboring areas such as Aceh and Borneo during the ruling Sultanates.
-Their form originates from 16th - 17th century South Indian Hindu talwars and patissa from early Indian Sea trade in previous centuries that established these pommel cup forms in the Malay Archipelago.
+An early sword from the Malay Peninsula, a piso podang or piso chenangkas, that historically could be found in the neighboring areas of Sumatra and Borneo during the ruling Sultanates.
+Their design originates from 16th - 17th century Indian Hindu talwars and patissa from early Indian Sea trade, which influenced the hilt and pommel cup forms in the Malay Archipelago.
+While many different variations of this sword exist, this example is likely used by the Malay, Batak or neighboring people of North - Central Sumatra.

-The straight double- edged steel blade has a rich deep black patina with two shallow fullers that follow almost the entirety of the blade.
-Faint hints of laminations can be seen pointing to a local manufacture.
-It's likely a copy of early European blades.
-The blade is thin and quite flexible with an extended ring and vibration after tapping.
-Steel hilt of rich dark patina with reverse cup shape pommel.
+The straight double- edged steel blade has a rich deep black patina throughout with faint hints of laminations.
+Two shallow central fullers extend the middle portion of the blade, a local manufacturered copy influenced by European blades.
+The blade is slightly thin but quite flexible with an extended ring and corresponding vibration after tapping.
+The hilt is also a rich dark patinated steel having a swollen central grip, tri-lobed quillons, and a squared langlet.
+Reverse cup shape pommel with an internal steel prong (now missing the human hair).

-A rare old sword not often encountered.
-This one having considerable age.
-Likely from the late 18th to the early 19th century.
-More elegant examples are silver hilted.
+A rare old sword that is not often encountered.
+While this example is straight bladed, most are curved and with a brass hilt.
+This one having a considerable age.
+It is likely from the late 18th to the early 19th century.
+More elegant examples are silver hillted signifying positions of power and authority.